You Seem Tired A Lot. How Well Are You Sleeping?

 Well, there’s a start for you.
 I hope that something here will help you get on a routine of good sleep.
 It will probably take more than a day or two to see the results, but give it a chance.

 Anyone, have any other suggestions?

 Feeling Your Pain and Restlessness;

 P.S.
 Sometimes, all we need is to be a bit more activity during the day.
 This is hard for us, Fibro Warriors; however, I found this online program that helps me move a bit more even if just from a chair.
 And I just do what I can and not worry about keeping up which is just what she encourages us to do.
-There are even a few free courses, like the jumpstart that start Monday, April 1.
+There are even a few free courses, like this jumpstart.

 Pastor’s Wife (retired) & Chronic Pain Warrior blogs about how to make it through anything by relating her own life experiences to her writing.
 She is passionate about her love for the Lord and desires to spread that passion to others.
 She has a great desire to encourage women who are following behind her.